thr0n/random-episode-frontend/README.md

 ## Auth0

-On February 17th, 2021 I added Auth0 to random-episode.
+On February 17th, 2021 I added Auth0 authentication to random-episode.
-I think this is a good idea since I do not want to be sued for using episode covers or episode titles to which I have no right.
+I think this is a good idea since I do not want to be sued for using episode covers or episode titles to which I have no rights.
 So, from now on this is a "private" project, I'm very sorry! 🙁

-I made a small screen recording if you are curious how random-episode looks like:
+I made a small screen recording if you are curious how random-episode works and looks like:

 ![Showcase](./demo.gif)